picture (Failak 2001) by József Rosta

 As far as I know, currently Császár is active in making visual art.

 * Császár's wooden structures got attention in some expositions, like Unframed Landscapes (Dunaújváros, Zagreb, London, 2004)

 * An exposition (Székesfehérvár, June 2008) was reported on the freshwindow weblog (which however is not available anymore on the internet)

 (not available anymore)

-* Interview (in hungarian) with Péter Császár by Ágnes Veronika Tóth on Balkon website
+Documentation* Interview (in Hungarian) with Péter Császár by Ágnes Veronika Tóth on Balkon website

 Treehouses and wooden towers